Proposing a Special Issue Topic

-- If you choose to recommend rejecting the article without a review, click the "Make Recommendation" button.
+- If you choose to recommend rejecting the paper without a review, click the "Make Recommendation" button.
 In the next window, go to the "Post Recommendation" block and click the "Post Recommendation" button.
 Scroll to the bottom of the page and select the "Rejected" radio button.
 You may add information to the two comment blocks at the top of the page as you see fit.
 Click "Send to the Editor-in-Chief" button.

-- If you choose to submit the article to the review process, click the "Assign or Remove Reviewer" button.
+- If you choose to submit the paper to the review process, click the "Assign or Remove Reviewer" button.
 In the next window, follow the "Instructions" in the box in the lower half of the page.
-You must assign a minimum of three reviewers to the article.
-We suggest that you assign more than three (only up to 5), because (a) often a reviewer will be late with a review or never completes the task; and (b) generally, the more reviewers there are (up to 5), the easier it is for the Guest Editors to make a good decision, and the better the quality of the published article.
+You must assign a minimum of three reviewers to the paper.
+We suggest that you assign more than three (only up to 5), because (a) often a reviewer will be late with a review or never completes the task; and (b) generally, the more reviewers there are (up to 5), the easier it is for the Guest Editors to make a good decision, and the better the quality of the published paper.